Skip to content

 Cartridge Seals

-Cartridge-mounted, end-face seals were primarily introduced for installation on American National Standards Institute centrifugal pumps for making axial shaft adjustments.
-Their simplicity and ease of installation and maintenance makes cartridge-mounted single and dual units a strong choice for rotating equipment with a stuffing box or seal chamber in which a gland can be installed.
+Cartridge-mounted, end-face seals were primarily introduced for American National Standards Institute centrifugal pump installation for axial shaft adjustments.
+Their simplicity and ease of installation and maintenance make cartridge-mounted single and dual units a strong choice for rotating equipment with a stuffing box or seal chamber in which a gland can be installed.

 Air Seals

 Air seals use a knife of air to seal the process instead of seal faces.
-They are primarily installed on rotating equipment used to move or mix powders, bulk solids, or heavy slurries.
+They are primarily installed on rotating equipment that moves or mixes powders, bulk solids, or heavy slurries.

 Application, Installation, and Operation: Critical for Mechanical Seal Reliability